Absar-Ahmed39/test-cal-001/README.md

 # Getting started

-Simple calculator API hosted on APIMATIC with version 1.6 new
+Simple calculator API hosted on APIMATIC

 ## How to Build